earthly/website/blog/_posts/2023-06-08-dont-configure-control-flow.md

  - Scripts
 ---

 When I first worked with YAML config, it was a breath of fresh air.
 No more XML!
-No Angle brackets.
+No angle brackets.
 It was so plain and clear.

 But now, too often, when I see YAML, it's a complex mess of nested lists hundreds of lines long.
 So where did things go wrong?